 If you’ve never biked the Going-to-the-Sun Road, spring is the time to do it before it opens to vehicular traffic.
 While specific access dates to ride the road have not been released (stay tuned for more info here), cyclists do need a park pass but do not need a vehicle reservation, no matter when they visit.

-7. Take the park’s free shuttle from the St. Mary Visitor Center.
+7. Take the park’s free shuttle from the St. Mary Visitor Center or Apgar Visitor Center.

 Ready to explore beyond the park?
 Check out these Montana views that will make you think you’re in a national park, take a look at this list of things to do or take a day trip.
 And if you want even more information or inspiration, call us at 406-758-2811.